CDCgov/ixa-epi-isolation/docs/natural_history_manager.md

 1. Returns `None` if there are no infection attempts remaining.
 2. Draws the next ordered uniform value based on the number of infection attempts remaining.
-3. Estimates the time at which the next infection attempt occurs by passing the uniform value through the inverse CDF.
+3. Estimates the time at which the next infection attempt occurs by passing the uniform value through the inverse generation interval CDF.

 Internally, this method keeps track of:
 1. The agent's remaining number of secondary infection attempts (or, if the absolute hazard function was specified, remaining absolute infectiousness).
-Because our structure for the generation interval is coupled to the number of secondary infection attempts, the calling code does not need to worry about this quantity, and all calculations -- which depend on the variant value -- are abstracted away from the transmission manager into the `time_to_next_infection_attempt` method.
+Because our structure for the generation interval is coupled to the number of secondary infection attempts, the calling code does not need to worry about this quantity, and all calculations -- which depend on the variant value -- are abstracted away from the transmission manager into the `time_to_next_infection_attempt` method which checks for the variant value of the `GenerationInterval` type and computes quantites accordingly.
 2. The time of the last infection attempt, both as a uniform number and in absolute space, which is kept track of as a person property.
 This also means that the `ContextNaturalHistoryExt` provides a convenience method for resetting these internal parameters at the end of an infection to allow for